-- Identify structures and functions of the cell.
+- Identify the structures and functions of the cell.

-- Identify structures and functions of tissues, membranes, and glands.
+- Identify the structures and functions of tissues.

-- Identify structures, functions, and diseases of the integumentary system.
+- Identify the structures, functions, and diseases of the integumentary system.

-- Identify structures, functions, and diseases of the skeletal system.
+- Identify the structures, functions, and diseases of the skeletal system.

-- Identify structures, functions, and diseases of the muscular system.
+- Identify the structures, functions, and diseases of the muscular system.

-- Identify structures, functions, and diseases of blood.
+- Identify the structures, functions, and diseases of blood.

-- Identify structures, functions, and diseases of the heart.
+- Identify the structures, functions, and diseases of the heart.

-- Identify structures, functions, and diseases of blood vessels and blood circulation.
+- Identify the structures, functions, and diseases of blood vessels and blood circulation.

-- Identify structures, functions, and diseases of the lymphatic system.
+- Identify the structures, functions, and diseases of the lymphatic system.

 - Explain immunity and its relationship with the lymphatic system.

-- Identify structures, functions, and diseases of the respiratory system.
+- Identify the structures, functions, and diseases of the respiratory system.

-- Identify structures, functions, and diseases of the gastrointestinal system.
+- Identify the structures, functions, and diseases of the gastrointestinal system.

-- Identify structures, functions, and diseases of the endocrine system.
+- Identify the structures, functions, and diseases of the endocrine system.

-- Identify structures, functions, and diseases of the reproductive system.
+- Identify the structures, functions, and diseases of the reproductive system.

-- Identify structures, functions and diseases of the nervous system.
+- Identify the structures, functions and diseases of the nervous system.

-- Identify structures, functions and diseases of the urinary system.
+- Identify the structures, functions and diseases of the urinary system.

-- Identify structures, functions, and diseases of the sensory system.
+- Identify the structures, functions, and diseases of the sensory system.